rwdavies/QUILT/README.md

 ## Examples <a name="paragraph-examples"></a>

-In this directory you will find [example/examples.sh](example/examples.sh), a script with examples, including the above.
-They can either be run in their entirety using `./example/examples.sh`, or can be run interactively line by line.
+In this directory you will find [example/examples.sh](example/examples.sh), a script with as of now one example, a larger region of the quick start example.
+This can be run using either  `./example/examples.sh`, or can be run interactively line by line.

 ## Plot explanation <a name="paragraph-plotexplanation"></a>